kuviman/switch-resume/blog/async-continuations.md

 transition_into(play()).await;
 ```

-Here, `transition_into` is running the `play()` game state future at the same time as rendering the transition effect, allowing me to interact with the state I transitioned into like if no visual effect was applied.
+Here, `transition_into` is running the `play()` game state future at the same time as rendering the transition effect,
+allowing me to interact with the state I transitioned into while the transition is happening.
 It looks something like this:

 ```rs
 async fn transition_into<T>(f: impl Future<Output = T>) -> T {